AbdullahKeteldijk/wdps/README.md

 # Assignment 1: Large Scale Entity Linking
 For this assignment we had to perform [Entity Linking](https://en.wikipedia.org/wiki/Entity_linking) on a collection of web pages.
 In order to do this we divided the work into two parts.
 In the first part we extracted the candidate entities.
 In the second part we linked these entities to the entities in the knowledge base.
+For this assignment we used Python 3.6.
+The code recognition was primarily tested locally and then run on the DAS-4 cluster.

 1) Reading the WARC file from the HDFS: To read the WARC files from HDFS, we used the function newAPIHadoopFile together with a custom delimiter which we set to: "WARC/1.0".
 This gives us as a RDD containing single WARC records as elements as a result, which can then be parsed and cleaned.